Prince Edward Islands: Geography and geology

 The island group is about 955 nmi south-east of Port Elizabeth in mainland South Africa.
-At 46 degrees latitude, its distance to the equator is only slightly longer than to the South Pole.
+At 46 degrees latitude, it is just over halfway between the equator and the South Pole.
 Marion Island, the larger of the two, is 25.03 km long and 16.65 km wide with an area of 297 km² and a coastline of some 72 km, most of which is high cliffs.
 The highest point on Marion Island is Mascarin Peak (formerly State President Swart Peak), reaching 1242 m above sea level.
 The topography of Marion Island includes many hillocks and small lakes, and boggy lowland terrain with little vegetation.

 Prince Edward Island is much smaller—only 46 km2, 10.23 km long and 6.57 km wide—and lies some 12 nmi to the north-east of Marion Island.
 The terrain is generally rocky, with high cliffs (490 m) on its south western side.
 At the van Zinderen Bakker Peak north-west of the center, it reaches a height of 672 m.

 There are a few offshore rocks along the northern coast of Prince Edward Island, like Ship Rock 100 m north of northernmost point, and Ross Rocks 500 m from the shore.
 Boot Rock is about 500 m off the northern coast of Marion Island.

 Both islands are of volcanic origin.
 Marion Island is one of the peaks of a large underwater shield volcano that rises some 5000 m from the sea floor to the top of Mascarin Peak.
 The volcano is active, with eruptions having occurred between 1980 and 2004.
 While Prince Edward Island may have erupted within the last 10 thousand years.

 Satellite image of Prince Edward Island, 2009.